josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/🫀_genocide_by_containment.md

 ---

-## 📊 IV.
-Metric Optimisation and Externalised Harm
+## 📊 Metric Optimisation and Externalised Harm

 Modern governance increasingly relies on KPIs and performance dashboards.
 Management research has long recognised that when metrics dominate, behaviour optimises toward the metric itself — sometimes at the expense of safety or quality.